The viewing space at Stevenson Amsterdam

-For November and December, Stevenson Amsterdam will turn into a small private cinema.
+For the winter months, Stevenson Amsterdam will turn into a small private cinema.
 Upon arrival, guests will be given a ‘menu’ listing video art titles by artists associated with the gallery.
 After indicating their choices, they can settle into comfortable beanbags to watch their own personal playlist.

 At several recent large-scale exhibitions in the region, from the Rijksakademie and Jan van Eyck open studios to the Watou arts and poetry festival, video demanded a central role.
 Yet the fourth dimension, time, often prohibits visitors from giving video the attention it requires.
 Simply put, the total number of hours of video in many shows exceeds the total number of hours people typically set aside for their entire visit.
 This means video art often fails to reach its full natural audience.